moble/PostNewtonian.jl/docs/src/index.md

 This package computes orbital dynamics of and waveforms from binary black-hole systems, in the [post-Newtonian approximation](https://en.wikipedia.org/wiki/Post-Newtonian_expansion).
-Currently, there is no support for eccentric systems, but general precessing quasicircular systems are supported.
+Currently, general precessing quasispherical systems are supported, but support for eccentric systems is still upcoming.

 ## Installation